-Safe Working Practice
+Safer Working Practice

-- Staff (including temporary staff and volunteers) work within clear behavioural guidelines (refer to the Code of Conduct and Guidance for Safer Working Practice for Adults who work with Children. - Physical intervention is only used when the child is endangering him/herself or others and such events are recorded and signed by a witness.
+- We work within clear behavioural guidelines as outlined in the Guidance for safer working practice for adults who work with children and young people. and the setting's behaviour Policy/code of conduct. - Physical intervention is only used when the child is endangering him/herself or others and such events are recorded and signed by a witness.
 Staff are made aware of the settings BehaviourManagement Policy and physical interventions must be in line with the procedures laid out in the policy. - Staff are made aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) through the setting's Online Safety Policy and Acceptable Use Policy. - All staff are made aware of the setting's Whistle-blowing procedure and that it is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.
-Staff will be directed to read the setting's "Whistleblowing Policy" and made aware that they can also contact the NSPCC whistleblowing helpline on 0800 028 0285 or by email to help@nspcc.org.uk to report any concerns they have about other staff in the setting. - All new staff will receive induction training to help them understand their roles and responsibilities.
-Induction training will include, as a minimum, information about emergency evacuation procedures, safeguarding/child protection procedures, the provider's equality policy, and the health and safety policy.
+Staff will be directed to read the setting's "Whistleblowing Policy" and made aware that they can also contact the NSPCC whistleblowing helpline on 0800 028 0285 or by email to help@nspcc.org.uk to report any concerns they have about other staff in the setting.